anuszka/COVID-19-MZ_GOV_PL/README.md

 |"Dalsze restrykcje (zgromadzenia max 2 os.)" | "Further restrictions (public meetings  not allowed for more than 2 people)"|
 |"Kolejne restrykcje (zakaz wychodzenia młodzieży, 2 m odstępu, zamknięcie salonów fryzjerskich etc.)" | "Next restrictions (going out not allowed for youth < 18 years old, maintain a distance of at least  2 m in public, closing of hairdressing salons, etc.")|

-Here, cells content in the `"Wydarzenia"` ("events") column as a dictionary (perhaps this will be useful for copy-pasting into Python code):
+Here, cells content in `"Wydarzenia"` ("events") column is shown as a dictionary (perhaps this will be useful for copy-pasting into Python code):
 `original_Polish_header : English_translation # comment`

 ```
-"Zamknięcie szkół i instytucji kulturalnych" : "Closing schools and cultural institutions
+"Zamknięcie szkół i instytucji kulturalnych" : "Closing schools and cultural institutions",
-"Ogłoszenie stanu epidemii" : "State of epidemic announced"
+"Ogłoszenie stanu epidemii" : "State of epidemic announced",
 "Dalsze restrykcje (zgromadzenia max 2 os.)" : "Further restrictions (public meetings \
-  not allowed for more than 2 people)"
+  not allowed for more than 2 people)",
 "Kolejne restrykcje (zakaz wychodzenia młodzieży, 2 m odstępu, zamknięcie salonów fryzjerskich etc.)" : \
   "Next restrictions (going out not allowed for youth < 18 years old, maintain a distance of at least \
-  2 m in public, closing of hairdressing salons, etc.")
+  2 m in public, closing of hairdressing salons, etc.)"
 ```